meowdding/SkyOcean/README.md

 - Item Search Screen
     - Press `o` or run `/skyocean search` to open the item search screen.
     - Allowing you to search through all your ender chest pages, storage pages, vault, island chests, etc.
+  - Using Right Click on any sack item will open an input to get that item from the sack.

 </details>